 One of Australia’s most acclaimed young tenors, John Longmuir was born in Edinburgh, Scotland.
 His operatic studies took place at the Australian Opera Studio.

-John’s awards encompass all of Australia's major Eisteddfods and competitions, having won the Herald Sun Aria, the Opera and Arts Support Group scholarship and the inaugural Joan Sutherland and Richard Bonynge Bel Canto Award.
-Other prizes include the Royal Schools Music Competition, the McDonald’s Operatic Aria, Opera Foundation Australia's AUDI German Award, the More Than Opera German-Australian Opera Grant and the Australian National Eisteddfod.
+John’s awards encompass all of Australia's major competitions, having won the prestigious Herald-Sun Aria, the Opera and Arts Support Group Scholarship and the inaugural Joan Sutherland and Richard Bonynge Bel Canto Award.

-Also in demand on the concert platform, John’s appearances have included Messiah with Royal Melbourne Philharmonic, Rossini's Stabat Mater with West Australian Symphony Orchestra, Carmina Burana at the New National Theatre in Tokyo, Israel in Egypt with the Berliner Cappella, Belshazzar for the Willoughby Symphony Orchestra, Faure’s La Naissance de Venus at the Konzerthaus Berlin and numerous appearances for the International Foundation for Arts and Culture in Tokyo, Japan.
-In 2012 and 2014, he was invited by Richard Bonynge to appear as Grimoaldo in concert performances of Rodelinda -now available as a commercial recording.
+Also in high demand on the concert platform, his performance highlights include: Carmina Burana with The Melbourne Symphony Orchestra and the New National Theatre in Tokyo, Elijah with Sydney Philharmonia Choirs, Bach’s Mass in B Minor with the Queensland Symphony Orchestra, Handel's Messiah with Royal Melbourne Philharmonic, Rossini's Stabat Mater with West Australian Symphony Orchestra, Handel's Israel in Egypt with the Berliner Cappella and Faure’s La naissance de Vénus at the Konzerthaus Berlin.
+In 2012 and 2014 John was invited to sing Grimoaldo in concert performances of Handel’s Rodelinda under Richard Bonynge, now available as a commercial recording.